kylpo/notes/App-State.md

 Should `Controls` of an app be denoted with a naming convention?
 Controls like Modals, Stage Left, Stage Right, etc

-url is often the serialized form of app state:
+Sometimes URLs are enough. url is often the serialized form of app state:
 - http://caniuse.com/#search=pointer%20events
 - Babel repl

+URL -> App State -> Views
+- uni-directional, from `yester`

 What about scene-specific state?
 - nested mobX providers do work, so just add `Provider`s at scene level, then components can `@inject`
   - [Nested Providers? · Issue #114 · mobxjs/mobx-react](https://github.com/mobxjs/mobx-react/issues/114)

+# Router
+- only needed for SPAs
+- otherwise, it'd be at Express level
+- all must provide `<Link />`